Floyd v. City of New York: Status

 The case went to trial on March 18 through 20, 2013.
 On August 12, 2013, Judge Scheindlin handed down two rulings in favor of the plaintiffs, one on liability and one dealing with remedies.
 The remedies opinion also applied to Ligon, et al. v.
 City of New York, a lawsuit brought by the New York Civil Liberties Union, The Bronx Defenders, LatinoJustice PRLDEF, and the law firm Shearman & Sterling LLP challenging the use of stops and frisks in private buildings through what is known as Operation Clean Halls.
-Included in Judge Scheindlin's remedies opinion were a number of significant measures, including the establishment of an independent monitor to oversee the police department's reform efforts.
+Included in Judge Scheindlin's remedies opinion were a number of significant measures, including the establishment of an independent monitor to oversee the police department's reform efforts, initially Peter L. Zimroth.
+As of 2026, the monitor is Mylan Denerstein, appointed in 2022.

 On October 31, 2013, the United States Court of Appeals for the Second Circuit granted the City's motion to stay the "remedial opinion" and the "liability opinion" while the appeal was pending.
 The Second Circuit remanded the case to District Court to be heard by a new judge on the basis that the district court judge had run afoul of the Code of Conduct for United States Judges.
 The Appeals Court held this because she had appeared to signal plaintiffs in Daniels v.
 City of New York, No. 99 Civ.
 1695, 2001 WL 228091 (S.D.N.Y. filed Mar.
 8, 1999) in 2007 that she would accept a case as related if plaintiffs brought one with "inappropriate racial profiling," and also stated, “[W]hat I am trying to say, I am sure I am going to get in trouble for saying it, for $65 you can bring that lawsuit.”
 The court also noted that she had given several interviews regarding the case.
 However, the City indicated on January 30, 2014, that it would drop its appeal, thus re-instating the district judge's orders.

-Since the ruling, stop-and-frisk have dramatically decreased in New York City every year.
-From a height of 685,000 stops in 2011, the latest report as of 2017 from the New York Civil Liberties Union, based on data provided by the NYPD, shows only around 10,800 stops for the year of 2017.
+Since the ruling, stop-and-frisk dramatically decreased in New York City for several years.
+From a height of 685,000 stops in 2011, the New York Civil Liberties Union reported that (based on data provided by the NYPD) the department made only around 10,800 stops in 2017.
+However, beginning in 2021, stops began to rise, from 8,946 in 2021 to 25,386 in 2024.
+Court-appointed monitor Denerstein stated in 2026 that her audits of stops in 2025 found that "Underreporting remains problematic with almost one-third of encounters either not reported or improperly categorized."
+Further, "the overall compliance rate for self-initiated stops is likely lower than reported" because of a three-year period during which the NYPD failed to audit stops by certain teams that "frequently engage in proactive policing, including a substantial number of self-initiated stops."
+She also said that "After twelve years of Monitor oversight, the NYPD has yet to reach substantial compliance with this Court’s 2013 order requiring constitutional policing."